tomZpeng/CSI300-Index-Floating-Income-Structured-Product/README.md

 # CSI300-Index-Floating-Income-Structured-Product
 # Designed two structured product Product 1 and Product 2, and use the actual distirbution to do Monte Carlo Simulation, then esimate the two products' distributions of the Total return at maturity.
-So clients can see what the return will be like.
+So clients can see what the profitbility will be like.

 ### Product 1:
     The product maturity is 6 months (N = 120)